Android

 SDK Initialization

-You will need to initialize the SDK with both a user identifier and an api token.
+You will need to initialize the SDK with both a unique user identifier and an api token.

 We suggest initializing the TapResearch SDK as early in the boot process as possible (once the user identifier is available).
 The demo app initializes in the onCreate